wp-plugins/visual-form-builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 2.6.2 =
+Fix bug where File Upload field would prevent validation, JS and CSS now work on HTTPS, minor fixes.

 = 2.6 =
 VFB now in its own menu, new All Forms UI, other bug fixes